US Expat Taxes for Americans Living in Jamaica – What You Need to Know

 Jamaican taxes – what you need to know

-Jamaican residents are taxed on their worldwide income at either 25% or 30% on income above a tax-free threshold.
+Jamaican residents are taxed on their worldwide income above a tax-free threshold at 25%, and 30% on income above a higher income threshold.

 Foreigners living in Jamaica are considered resident for tax purposes if they spend either at least 6 months in Jamaica in the tax year, or if they have a home in Jamaica and they visit Jamaica at all in the year, or if they visit Jamaica habitually, defined as at least 3 months a year for 4 consecutive years.